-These course outcomes are aligned with the Australian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate Attributes (http://opvclt.monash.edu.au/curriculum-by-design/aligning-course-outcomes-with-aqf-bologna.html).
+These course outcomes are aligned with the Australian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Upon successful completion of this course it is expected that graduates will be able to:
+Upon successful completion of this course as a single degree or component of a double degree it is expected that graduates will be able to:

-Students must complete the following:
+All single and double degree students must complete the following:

-(a.) an arts major (48 points)
+(1.) an arts major (48 points)

-(b.) an arts minor in a different area of study (24 points)
+(2.) an arts minor in a different area of study (24 points)

-By combining some of the core arts requirements, students can complete a double major in two different arts disciplines.
+By combining some of the core arts requirements, students can complete a double major in two different arts disciplines, or an extended major in certain disciplines.
 For more details on this option, contact the Faculty of Arts.

 Bachelor of Arts